Cathedral Medical Centre, Princess of Wales Hospital, Lynn Road, Ely, Cambridgeshire, CB6 1DNTel: 01353 669923

 If you get regular or repeat prescriptions, you could save time by switching to electronic Repeat Dispensing (eRD).eRD sends your prescriptions electronically from your GP surgery to a pharmacy of your choice.
 It’s easy to use and you don't need a computer or electronic device.
 For more information, please click here.

-The demand for repeat prescriptions has increased by about 50% since the government announced the strict self-isolation guidance.
+The demand for repeat prescriptions has increased by about 50% following the Covid Pandemic.
 This is putting immense pressure on dispensaries and pharmacies.

 Please don’t order your repeats early or stock-pile medication.
 Request them (through AskMyGP, SystmOnline, or by phone) no more than 10 days before you are due to run out.
 Please also note that we can only issue 1 month’s worth of medication, under guidance from Department of Health, Cambridgeshire CCG and GMC.